gmhurley/vector-victor/README.md

 # vector-victor
-Various vector and matrix math functions using no math libraries.
+Various vector and matrix math functions using 1 math library.